What to EAT when you are Hungry in HUNGARY ?

 Strudels

 A type of layered pastry, with fillings usually on the sweeter side.
 You can either try one for yourself at the Grand Market Hall, or at Reteshaz, which is the first strudel house of Pest.
-If you are really adventurous, you should try the cabbage filling, which is savory, instead of sweet.
+If you are really adventurous, you should try the cabbage filling, which is savoury, instead of sweet.

 Related – A Tale of Two Chocolate Tours – Theo Chocolate and Steelgrass Farm

 Before you start scrolling down to read more about my Food Tour with Taste Hungary, and start planning your Budapest Trip, it’s a good idea to sort out your travel insurance first.
-And we recommend Safety Wing – The Travel Insurance for Travellers by Travellers

 Food Tour with Taste Hungary